operasoftware/devopera/blog/_posts/2014-03-27-showmodaldialog.md

 ## When is `showModalDialog` being removed?

-The latest plan is to land the `showModalDialog` removal in Chromium 36.
-This means the feature will be gone in Opera 23 and Chrome 36, both of which should be released around the end of July.
+The latest plan is to land the `showModalDialog` removal in Chromium 37.
+This means the feature will be gone in Opera 24 and Chrome 37, both of which should be released in September.

 Mozilla is [looking to remove `showModalDialog` as well](https://bugzilla.mozilla.org/show_bug.cgi?id=981796), but it’s unsure when this will happen exactly.
 Probably not before Firefox 32.